afujimoto/CAMPHORsomatic/README.md

 ## Parameter setting in configuration file
 We consider the parameter set in the provided configuration appropriate for 20x coverage WGS data.

 We developed this method with nanopore sequence data basecalled by albacore (total error rate =~ 15%), and set minimum indel length to 100bp to remove false positives.
 But newer basecallers have increased accuracy and, smaller minimum indel length (50bp or smaller) can be used.
-For this, users can change the "MIN_INDEL_LENGTH" within pram.config file.
+For this, users can change the "MIN_INDEL_LENGTH" within the pram.config file.

 ## Repeat filtering
-Our method filters SV candisates with the provided repeat infromation (Repeat masker, Tandm repeat finder, Segmental duplication, Self-chain).
+Our method filters SV candidates with the provided repeat information (Repeat masker, Tandem repeat finder, Segmental duplication, Self-chain).
-Please prepare anntaiton files with the following procedures.
+Please prepare annotation files with the following procedures.

-Make a direcrory for repeat files in CAMPHORsomatic directory
+Make a directory for repeat files in CAMPHORsomatic directory
 ```
 mkdir data
 ```